KagemaNjoroge/portfolio/README.md

 ## TL;DR

 You can fork this repo to modify and make changes of your own.
-Please credit me properly by linking to [Kagema Njoroge](https://github.com/kagemanjoroge/portfolio).
-Thanks!

 ## Built With